misaelburboa/loan-challenge/README.md

 - AWS CloudFront as CDN.
 - AWS Lambda@Edge to support requests params modification.
 - AWS S3 as files hosting.
-- AWS Cognito to handle the user sessions.
+- AWS Cognito & AWS Amplify to handle the user sessions.

 As you can see I tried to leverage the AWS services as much as I could.